-- Study Circle Summary - Final Evaluation
+- Study Circle+ Summary - Final Evaluation

-Materials and Preparations
+Materials and Preparation

 - Newsprints (flip charts) and Markers

 - Overhead projector

-- Dot stickers (4 per person)
+- Dot stickers

-- Post-it Notes (10 per person)
+- "Post-it Notes" (10 per person)

-Newsprints (flip charts) or Overhead Transparencies (2)
+Newsprints (flip charts) or overhead transparencies (2)

-We typically refer to materials on flip charts as "newsprints," but feel free to use overhead transparencies instead.
-Examples of most newsprints for this session are included in this booklet.
+The following pages should be prepared on newsprint (flip charts) or copied on overhead transparencies.
+In the session notes we typically refer to these materials as "newsprints," but feel free to use overhead transparencies instead.
+Examples of newsprints are included within the session notes.

-To be prepared ahead To be completed during the session Head, Heart, Hands, & Feet Diagram Identify Barriers and Supports
+To be prepared ahead To be completed during the session Head, Heart, Hands, & Feet Diagram ■ Identify Barriers and Supports